alzwded/UglyList/README.md

 ====

 * [ ] unit tests
+* [ ] import the test framework from older project that takes abort calls and sigsegvs into account because that was cool and I want it here
 * [x] extract to remove an element from the list without baleeting it
 * [x] splice(iterator, otherList, iterator, iterator) method to transfer an element to another list
 * [x] swap(iterator, iterator)